 2. Enjoy The Traditional Khantoke Dinner

 This tradition of Khantoke dinner dates back to many centuries.
 People celebrate the local festivals and holidays in their homes with Khantoke dinner.
 When in Chiang Mai, this Khantoke dinner experience is a must.
 Visitors are seated on the ground and food is served in a circular tray laden with Northern dishes.
 Visitors enjoy the dishes while watching traditional North Thailand dances and hill tribe shows.
 It’s a two-hour enjoyment of food, music and dance.
+Learn more about other popular thai dishes which are also mentioned as taste of thailand.

 3. Cruise on the River